kevinsshikuku/TrendPot/DEVELOPMENT_TRACKER.md

 - Queue-based notifications, TikTok refresh jobs, and donation reconciliation are not implemented.

 ### Shared Types & Contracts Snapshot
-- `@trendpot/types` contains Zod schemas for challenges and a minimal leaderboard payload.
+- `@trendpot/types` contains Zod schemas for challenges with lifecycle status enums, optimistic locking inputs, and a minimal leaderboard payload.
 - Missing domain types: users/auth sessions, submissions, donations, payouts, TikTok assets, webhook envelopes, and audit logs.
 - Persisted query governance and schema diff tooling are planned but not yet configured in CI.